okuhle2026/Introduction-to-Cybersecurity-/README.md

 Three examples

--When we use banking apps,Encryption and 2FA stop hackers from accessing your account or stealing money.
+When we use banking apps,Encryption and 2FA stop hackers from accessing your account or stealing money.
--On WhatsApp and email,encryption keeps our messages private.
+On WhatsApp and email,encryption keeps our messages private.
--WiFi passwords on our phones to stop strangers from getting in our networks.
+WiFi passwords on our phones to stop strangers from getting in our networks.

 Career Path I'm  Interested In